Sharing Our Donation Plate

 One way that CVUUS makes social justice happen every week is by donating half our collection plate proceeds.
 Our donations go to a different organization each month.
 Please give generously to support our neighbors in need!

-If you have a suggestion for a future donee please contact a member of the Donation Ministry: Parker (Monty) Montgomery, Barb Karle, Ashleigh Hickey, Chris Murphy or Jason Duquette-Hoffman, our leader.
+If you have a suggestion for a future donee please contact a member of the Donation Ministry: Jason Duquette-Hoffman (chair), Parker (Monty) Montgomery, Ashleigh Hickey, Barbara Karle, Chris Murphy, or Rev. Barnaby.

 August 2018: Rock the Vote